woocommerce/gutenberg/docs/reference-guides/interactivity-api/core-concepts/using-typescript.md

 };
 ```

-There's something to keep in mind when when using asynchronous actions.
-Just like with the derived state, if the asynchronous action needs to return a value and this value directly depends on some part of the global state, TypeScript will not be able to infer the type due to a circular reference.
+There's something to keep in mind when using asynchronous actions.
+Just like with the derived state, if an asynchronous action uses `state` within a `yield` expression (for example, by passing `state` to an async function that is then yielded) or if its return value depends on `state`, TypeScript might not be able to infer the types correctly due to a potential circular reference.

     ```ts
     const { state, actions } = store( 'myCounterPlugin', {